gnadare/gnadare.github.io/content/en/teaching/seminars/index.md

 ---
 title: Seminars
-summary: 'S I teach and participate in at various places, but primarily at Kutaisi International University.'
+summary: 'Seminars I teach and participate in at various places, but primarily at Kutaisi International University.'
 tags:
   - Seminars
 date: '2022-02-18T00:00:00Z'